-Born in 1931 in Detroit, Michigan, Kenneth Earl ‘Kenny’ Burrell is one of the most famous jazz guitarists of all time.
+Born in 1931 in Detroit, Michigan, Kenny Burrell is one of the most famous jazz guitarists of all time.
 Known for his melodic and straight-ahead style, he has released and appeared on hundreds of records.
-In this article, we’ll pick out five of his best.
+In this article, we ranked five of our favourite Kenny Burrell albums from a discography which stretches 7 decades.

-From an early age, Burrell was surrounded by music, both at home and in his vibrant home city of Detroit.
-He was influenced by jazz and blues guitarists like Django Reinhardt, Charlie Christian and Muddy Waters.
+From an early age, Kenneth Earl Burrell was surrounded by music, both at home and in his vibrant home city of Detroit.
+He was influenced by a broad mix of music, from jazz players like Django Reinhardt and Charlie Christian to blues guitarists such as Muddy Waters.
 In his own career, he would fuse the two genres with huge success.

 In addition to Burrell, they also feature some of the best jazz musicians from history.